nicholas22/propels/README.markdown

 ## Java <--> Scala collections bridging

 There are a lot moving parts in Scala collections and having them changed a few times did not help many developers.
-Using PropelS this project you can easily convert between Java/Scala collections:
+Using PropelS (this project!) you can easily convert between Java/Scala collections:

 #### toArray(...)